The Leonard P. Gollobin Graduate Scholarship

 HORIZONS Scholarship Program, Women In Defense

-Acting Staff Director, Women In Defense
+Executive Director, Women in Defense

 Through the HORIZONS Scholarship, established in 1988, Women In Defense encourages women to pursue careers related to the national security and defense interests of the United States and to provide development opportunities to women already working in national security and defense fields.
 The scholarship is intended to provide financial assistance to further educational objectives of women who are U.S. citizens either employed or planning careers in defense or national security areas.
 The amount of the awards varies each year.
 Qualifications and an application are at the web address above.